bradietilley/pest-stories/docs/README.md

 #### Datasets in Actions

 Datasets behave slightly differently in Stories or, specifically, Actions.
-From the outset, the syntax is no different, but how you interact with the arguments may differ.
+From the outset, the syntax is no different, but how you interact with the arguments slightly differs.

 In standard Pest or PHPUnit the dataset arguments are simply passed in from left-to-right.